-Friends and family have rallied together to support Serina and her horse companion, JR, as they completed a virtual horse ride from Windsor, Ontario to Kingston, Ontario in an effort to support Dr. D.J.
+Friends and family rallied together to support Serina and her horse companion, JR, as they completed a virtual horse ride from Windsor, Ontario to Kingston, Ontario in an effort to support Dr. D.J.
 Cook's ongoing research at Queen's University.
-The horse ride was approximately 618 km and Serina and JR, along with some friends, have completed their journey at Ironstone Stables in Tecumseh, Ontario.
+The horse ride was approximately 618 km and Serina and JR, along with some friends, completed their journey at Ironstone Stables in Tecumseh, Ontario on October 21, 2021.

 Serina Timperio's story: